burkhardtroeper/skin-cancer-project/README.md

 The "BR Skin Cancer Project" is just a demonstration of the possibilities.
 The model and the app will not be suitable for real evaluations of skin changes.

+The project and reports are written in german.

 Translated with www.DeepL.com/Translator